hero media

 Expect a warm welcome at the Centennial Hotel.
 (Image: Destination NSW)

 It’s rustic and welcoming with regular live entertainment, happy hour on Friday and Saturday nights, sports and meat raffles.
-The bistro plates up comforting, home-style fare with a rotation of rib-sticking specials on the board and basic rooms out back are on offer, should you feel like lingering longer than planned.
+The bistro plates up comforting, home-style fare with a rotation of rib-sticking specials on the board, and basic rooms out back are on offer, should you feel like lingering longer than planned.

-Address: 141–143 Mayne Street, Gulgong
+Location: 141–143 Mayne Street, Gulgong

 Updates written by Lara Picone